 - Product description – What is the product and what does it do?

-- Dimensions and weight of the product this helps ensure that the testing laboratory has the capability and also allows the EMC test house to determine the time to perform certain testing.
+- Dimensions and weight of the product.
+This helps ensure that the testing laboratory has the capability.
+Also allows the EMC test house to determine the time to perform certain testing.

 - For each port, the cable type (example 8 core, CAT6, shielded cable or maybe mains cable, 3 core non-shielded cable) should be specified.

 - For each port, the typical cable length (example 3 m etc) should be specified.